Maggi: Safety concerns

-In May 2015, food safety regulators from Barabanki, a district of Uttar Pradesh, India reported that samples of Maggi 2 Minute Noodles had unexpectedly high levels of monosodium glutamate (MSG), as well as up to 17 times the permissible limit of lead.
+In May 2015, food safety regulators from Barabanki, a district of Uttar Pradesh, India reported that samples of Maggi 2 Minute Noodles had up to 17 times the permissible limit of lead, as well as unexpectedly high levels of monosodium glutamate (MSG).
 This finding led to multiple market withdrawals and investigations in India and beyond.

 Nestlé maintained that the levels of MSG are naturally occurring, but agreed to remove the "No added MSG" label.
 Nestlé also questioned the reliability of the lead test, as no lead issues were found by health agencies in Singapore and the US.
-Bombay High Court agrees that the test may be unreliable, and ordered a re-test in three separate laboratories.
+The Bombay High Court agreed that the test may be unreliable, and ordered a re-test in three separate laboratories.
 The noodles were found safe in October 2015.
-In addition, Nestlé insisted that testing should be done on the product as it is eaten (as opposed to testing the "tastemaker" flavoring powder alone), but this argument was not accepted by the court.
+In addition, Nestlé insisted that testing should be done on the product as it is eaten (as opposed to testing the Tastemaker flavoring powder alone), but this argument was not accepted by the court.

 False advertising

 Nestlé has faced criticism for its advertising not adhering to marketing regulations in developed countries, and for making misleading claims in developing countries.
 In October 2008, Nestlé aired a commercial meant for Bangladeshi television on British TV.
 The advert made false claims that the noodles are rich in protein and calcium and would "help to build strong muscles, bone, and hair".
 The British Advertising Standards Authority stated that the advertisement did not abide by the new EU consumer protection legislation, by which advertisers have to provide proof of health claims.
-The product in question also did not meet British FSA thresholds for "rich in protein and calcium".
+The product in question also did not meet British Food Standards Agency thresholds for "rich in protein and calcium".